Zenlua/GLink/README.md

 # Get Link

+See notes when getting link

-Note that each github account will be limited by github to use 5-10gb speed per day
+ - Note that each github account will be limited by github to use 5-10gb speed per day

-If gihub bot doesn't show up, it means you've been speed limited, come back the next day. and `close issue`
+- If gihub bot doesn't show up, it means you've been speed limited, come back the next day. and `close issue`

+- The time limit for downloading is 20 minutes and uploading to the server is also 20 minutes.
+If time exceeds, the running process will auto cancel.

 See the list of links below